Pentonville prison visiting information

 Biometrics Identification system: HMP Pentonville currently uses a biometric identification system.
 All Social and legal visitors are required to provide Identification and /or letters of Introduction.

 These are checked, confirmed and you are then enrolled onto the biometric system which involves taking a photo and a scan of your index fingers.
-Social visitors are also required to provide proof of address.

-Accepted types of ID and proof of addresses are
+Accepted types of ID are

 - Driving licence.